pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

 This command ensures that the changes in the experimental branch are already in the current branch.

-If you develop on a branch crazy-idea, then regret it, you can always delete the branch with
+If you develop on a branch `crazy-idea`, then regret it, you can always delete the branch with

     $ git branch -D crazy-idea